-But when we take into consideration the circumstances of the case, we see a force and propriety in the Saviour's making his declaration emphatically upon that day.
+But when we take into consideration the circumstances of the case, we see a force and propriety in the Savior's making his declaration emphatically upon that day.
 He had been preaching the advent of the kingdom of heaven to listening multitudes.
-A kingdom he had promised to his followers.
-But the powers of death and darkness had apparently triumphed, and were crushing into the very grave both his prospects and his promises. p.
-159, Para.
-2, [DESTINY].

-He who was expected to be the king of the coming kingdom, stretched upon the shameful cross, was expiring in ignominy and reproach; his disciples were scattered; and where now was the prospect of that kingdom which had been preached and promised?
+He had promised a kingdom to his followers.
+But the powers of death and darkness had apparently triumphed, and were crushing into the very grave both his prospects, and his promises.
+He who was expected to be the king of the coming kingdom, stretched upon the shameful cross, was expiring in ignominy and reproach; his disciples were scattered and where now was the prospect of that kingdom which had been preached and promised?
 But amid the supernatural influences at work upon that memorable day, a ray of divine illumination may have flashed in upon the soul of the poor thief, traveling the same road of death beside his Lord.
-A conviction of the truthfulness of his claims as the Messiah, the Son of God, may have entered into his mind, and a desire have sprung up in his heart to trust his lot in his hands, leading him to put up a sincere petition, Lord, in mercy remember me when the days of thy triumph and glory shall come.
-Yes, says the suffering Saviour, in the hearing of the mocking multitude, I say unto thee to-day -- to-day, in this hour of my darkness and agony -- to-day, when the fatal cross is apparently giving the lie to all my pretensions -- to-day, a day of forlorn prospects and withered hopes, so far as human eyes can see -- verily, to-day, I say unto thee, thou shalt be with me in paradise, when my kingdom shall be established in triumph and glory. p.
-159, Para.
-3, [DESTINY].
+A conviction of the truthfulness of his claims as the Messiah, the Son of God, may have entered into his mind.
+And a desire have sprung up in his heart to trust his lot in his hands, leading him to put up a sincere petition, Lord, in mercy remember me when the days of thy triumph and glory shall come.
+Yes, says the suffering Savior, in the hearing of the mocking multitude, I say unto thee today, today, in this hour of my darkness and agony, today, when the fatal cross is apparently giving the lie to all my pretensions.
+Today, a day of forlorn prospects and withered hopes, so far as human eyes can see, verily, today I say unto thee, thou shall be with me in paradise, when my kingdom shall be established in triumph and glory.

 Thus there is a divine force and beauty in these words of our Lord, as uttered on that occasion.
-How like a sun at midnight would they have broken in upon the gloom that enshrouded the sorrowing hearts of the disciples, had they fathomed their import!
+How like a sun at midnight would they have broken in upon the gloom that enshrouded the sorrowing hearts of the disciples, had they fathomed their import.
 For who had occasion to sink in despair, if not He upon whom all depended, and that, too, when expiring under the agonies of the cross?
-But lo! no cloud of gloom is sufficient to fix its shadows upon his serene brow.
-His divine foresight, riding calmly over the events of the present, fixes itself upon that coming period of glory, when he shall see of the travail of his soul, and be satisfied.
-There, in the hour of his deepest humility, he points them to the joys of paradise. p.
-160, Para.
-1, [DESTINY].
+But no cloud of gloom is sufficient to fix its shadows upon his serene brow.
+His divine foresight, riding calmly over the events of the present, fixes itself upon that coming period of glory, when he shall see of the travail of his soul and be satisfied.
+There, in the hour of his deepest humility, he points them to the joys of paradise.

-Thus, by a simple removal of the comma one word forward, the stone of stumbling is taken out of this text, by making it harmonize with other scriptures; and thus the promise, by having reference to something in the future, and not to anything to be performed on that day, contains no affirmation of consciousness in death. p.
-160, Para.
-2, [DESTINY].
+Thus, by a simple removal of the comma one word forward, the stone of stumbling is taken out of this text, by making it harmonize with other scriptures.
+And thus the promise, by having reference to something in the future, and not to anything to be performed on that day, contains no affirmation of consciousness in death.